HedronDev/hedron.sh/index.md

 + php7+
 + Docker (and docker-compose)

+### How Hedron Works
+Hedron has a number of powerful features for controlling the workflow of a project, but at its heart, Hedron operates on top of git to watch what files have changed from one commit to another.
+This gives unprecidented control over the operations that can be performed because Hedron can actually inspect and react to the changing state of your project.

 ### Getting Started with HedronCLI
 Hedron is broken up into two primary components.
 The first is HedronCLI which is a command line utility designed to help manage your Hedron projects as well as installing and updating Hedron itself.
 To get HedronCLI simply perform the following commands in your terminal.
 {% highlight bash %}